The Japanese Chin is a toy dog breed. It has been a popular companion breed in Asia for more than a thousand years.

-This is why finding a reputable breeder who is able to prove that their breeding stock have been tested and cleared for the following health concerns is so important.
+This is why finding a reputable breeder is so important.
+Choose someone who is able to prove that their breeding stock have been tested and cleared for the following health concerns.

 Patella luxation is common in toy breeds like the Chin.

-It occurs when the kneecap is dislocated from the correct anatomical position and can cause lameness or an abnormal gait.
+It occurs when the kneecap is dislocated from the correct anatomical position.
+This can cause lameness or an abnormal gait.
 Severe cases may require surgery.